-All units are contained within this qualification handbook;
+All units are contained within this qualification handbook.

-Unit Number Unit title 300 Promoting core practice in children's care, play, learning and development 301 Promoting play, learning, growth and development 302 Promoting nutrition and hydration in early years 303 Responding to childhood illness, infestation/infection, disease and immunisation 304 Promoting the care of 0-2 year olds 305 Promoting the care of 2-3 year olds 306 Promoting work with 3-7 year olds 307 Promoting the acquisition of a new language through immersion 308 Supporting families to develop parenting skills 309 Promoting and supporting speech, language and communication skills 310 Positive approaches to behaviour support in early years 311 Supporting children with additional needs 312 Supporting children living with epilepsy 313 Supporting children's health promotion 314 Undertaking capillary blood glucose monitoring 315 Supporting children to undertake glucose monitoring 316 Taking venous blood samples from children 317 Providing care for children living with cancer 318 Palliative and end of life care for children and young people 319 Administering nasal vaccinations for influenza 320 Undertaking stoma care 321 Undertaking non-complex wound care 322 Undertaking vision screening 323 Undertaking hearing screening in school age children 324 Administering adrenaline auto-injections
+Unit Number Unit title 300 Promoting core practice in children's care, play, learning and development 301 Promoting play, learning, growth and development 302 Promoting nutrition and hydration in early years 303 Responding to childhood illness, infestation/infection, disease and immunisation 304 Promoting the care of 0-2 year olds 305 Promoting the care of 2-3 year olds 306 Promoting work with 3-7 year olds 307 Promoting the acquisition of a new language through immersion 308 Supporting families to develop parenting skills 309 Promoting and supporting speech, language and communication skills 310 Positive approaches to behaviour support in early years 311 Supporting children with additional needs 312 Supporting children living with epilepsy 313 Supporting children's health promotion 314 Undertaking capillary blood glucose monitoring 315 Supporting children to undertake glucose monitoring 316 Taking venous blood samples from children 317 Providing care for children living with cancer 318 Palliative and end of life care for children and young people 319 Administering nasal vaccinations for influenza 320 Undertaking stoma care 321 Undertaking non-complex wound care 322 Undertaking vision screening 323 Undertaking hearing screening in school age children 324 Administering adrenaline auto-injections 325 Supporting new and expectant parents 326 Introduction to homebased childcare 327 Preparing for childminding practice 328 Facilitate group learning 329 Supporting individuals with enteral feeding 330 Principles and theories that influence children's care, play, learning and development in the $21^{\rm st}$ century in Wales.
+331 Investigating current issues in children's care, play, learning and development in Wales

-Unit Number Unit title

-325 Supporting new and expectant parents

-326 Introduction to homebased childcare

-327 Preparing for childminding practice

-328 Facilitate group learning

-329 Supporting individuals with enteral feeding

-208 Supporting children living with diabetes mellitus

-209 Responding to anaphylactic reactions

-210 Introduction to breathlessness and asthma in children

-211 Supporting continence care in children

-212 Supporting individuals with moving and positioning

-213 Introduction to physiological measurements in children

-214 Undertaking point of care testing

-215 Undertaking collection of specimens
+Unit Number Unit title 332 Practical skills for work placement in early years (0-7 years) 208 Supporting children living with diabetes mellitus 209 Responding to anaphylactic reactions 210 Introduction to breathlessness and asthma in children 211 Supporting continence care in children 212 Supporting individuals with moving and positioning 213 Introduction to physiological measurements in children 214 Undertaking point of care testing 215 Undertaking collection of specimens

-The unit content has been developed and is owned by Social Care Wales and Health, Education and Improvement Wales.
+The unit content of the practice units has been developed and is owned by Social Care Wales and Health, Education and Improvement Wales.

-The content has been developed in conjunction with the consortium, as well as stakeholders, tutors, teachers and workplace assessors from across the children's health and care sector.
+The content has been developed in conjunction with the Consortium, as well as stakeholders, tutors, teachers and workplace assessors from across the children's health and care sector.